someengineering/resoto.com/docs/getting-started/installing-with-docker.md

 :::note

-**Resoto is intended to be run unattended using a service account.
-We recommend using an instance profile in production rather than IAM access keys as described in this tutorial.**
+**Resoto is intended to be run unattended using a service account.**

+For example, we recommend using an [instance profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) for AWS in production rather than IAM access keys as described in this tutorial.

 Any authentication method described in the [AWS SDK documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#configuring-credentials) may be used.

-For example, an [AWS `config` file](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) can be mounted to the Docker container at `/home/resoto/.aws/config`:
+This includes providing an [AWS `config` file](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#aws-config-file), which can be mounted into the Docker container at `/home/resoto/.aws/config`:

 ```ini title="/home/resoto/.aws/config"
 [default]